lucoalove/PaperspaceStableDiffusion/README.md

 ## Prerequisites

+create notebook (start from scratch)

+select "Free-A4000"

-create notebook (from scratch) auto shutdown always on 6h and select free a4000
+auto shutdown always on 6h

 view advanced options, we will change the container to have python 3.10.10, put `cyberes/gradient-base-py3.10:latest` as container name then create